Prof. Fabel

 For a fair and transparent allocation of thesis supervision spots Prof. Fabel has the following rules for deciding which theses to supervise:

 There are exactly 10 thesis supervision spots available at any point in time.
-These spots will be allocated on 2 fixed dates (deadline for handing in the proposals: 18.06.2023 in the spring/summer term; allocation follows a couple of days after the deadlines).
+These spots will be allocated on 1 fixed date (deadline for handing in the proposals: 5.6.2024 in the summer term; allocation follows a couple of days after the deadlines).

 It is strongly recommended that students discuss their topic project idea in an office hour before entering into the final registration procedure!